Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 You then have to import this `.txt` file on Qualtrics.
 This is how to do it: [How to import a TXT Survey on Qualtrics](https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/import-and-export-surveys/#ImportTXTDoc).

-*Note : During the importation process, Qualtrics automatically adds the date after your block's name (e.g., "No_conflict_1_0" will become "No_conflict_1_0 - Oct 20, 2021").*
+*Note: During the importation process, Qualtrics automatically adds the date after your block's name (e.g., "No_conflict_1_0" will become "No_conflict_1_0 - Oct 20, 2021").*

-## STEP 3 : Fully customize one item on Qualtrics by hand and export your survey in a `.qsf` file
+## Step 3: Fully customize one item on Qualtrics by hand and export your survey in a `.qsf` file

 Once your survey has been imported on Qualtrics, choose one of your trials (in Qualtrics, a "block"), and customize it manually.
 This is where you can set up the trial options using the Qualtrics interface.